aleos-dev/currency-converter/README.md

 #### Intermittent SQLite Errors:
 `During development, I encountered sporadic errors related to disappearing tables during save and update operations.
 This issue proved to be elusive and remains unresolved.`
+###### Solved: It appears that HikariCP closes idle connections, causing the SQLite in-memory database to be lost.
+Consequently, when HikariCP tries to connect on demand, it creates a new in-memory database without the migrations.
+This was resolved by setting the minimumIdle property of HikariCP to 1.

 #### Boolean Returns in CRUD Operations:
 `CRUD methods were designed to return a boolean to indicate success or failure.
 Such a binary indicator often falls